Ty France Player Props: Mariners vs. Guardians

 - France slugged .439 while batting .278.

-- He ranked 29th in batting average, 40th in on base percentage, and 56th in slugging among the qualifying batters in MLB action last season.
+- Among the qualifying batters last season, he ranked 29th in batting average, while his on-base percentage ranked 40th and he was 56th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.